astriaorg/docs/docs/overview/bridging.md

 general, rollup deposits work as follows:

-On the L1, tokens are transferred to some escrow account/contract. the rollup consensus node, which derives the L2 transactions from L1 data, sees these deposits, and includes a corresponding “deposit” transaction in the next L2 block, which is a distinct transaction type. the L2 node executes these deposit transactions, minting synthetic funds on the L2 to the respective account.
+On the L1, tokens are transferred to some escrow account/contract.
+The rollup consensus node, which derives the L2 transactions from L1 data, sees these deposits, and includes a corresponding “deposit” transaction in the next L2 block, which is a distinct transaction type.
+The L2 node executes these deposit transactions, minting synthetic funds on the L2 to the respective account.
 A rollup on Astria would have to implement something like this to bridge from the sequencer/DA to it.